 Modern substations are automated and are often controlled remotely.
 Nevertheless, there are cases when certain operations need to be done manually by substation personnel.
 Unfortunately, sometimes incorrect actions of personnel lead to human death.
 This happens both to younger employees (due to inexperience) and to more experienced specialists (due to overconfidence).

-Advancement in Virtual Reality allows to make the next step to properly train the required skills while guaranteeing life safety to substation personnel.
+Advancements in Virtual Reality technology allow us to make the next step by properly training the required skills while guaranteeing life safety to substation personnel.

 Developing Substation in Virtual Reality